 Advance booking is not required.

-Located to the south of Birmingham in Bournville on the corner of Maple Road and Sycamore Road.
+Located to the south east of Birmingham in Hall Green close to the junction of Cole Bank Road and Sarehole Road.

 Last Updated Monday 2 March 2020